mpersaud/Amazon-Web-Scraper/README.md

 # Media_Evalutor
 Media Evaluation of Books:

-With a list or a single ISBN, the software evaluates the following attributes of a book:
+Takes in an input of ISBN, either individually or as a list.
+Program is then able to evaluate the following attributes of a book:

 * Title
 * Author